jbokhari/tictactoe/README.md

+## Tic Tac Toe
+A referesher on react
+This is based on the tutorial from https://reactjs.org/tutorial/tutorial.html

+Begin original readme

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>